Decathlon: Under-20 records

-The world decathlon under-20 record is held by Niklas Kaul, of Germany, who scored 8435 points at the European U20 Championships in Grosseto, Italy, from 22–23 July 2017.
+The world decathlon under-20 record is held by Hubert Trościanka, of Poland, who scored 8514 points at the European U20 Championships in Tampere, Finland, from 7-8th August 2025.
+This score was also the first over the 8500 point mark.

 The world decathlon under-20 record using senior implements is held by Torsten Voss, of East Germany, who scored 8397 points in Erfurt, East Germany, from 6–7 July 1982.
 This was the last record to be ratified because it is no longer a World Athletics under-20 record event.